 - In addition, foreign CEOs can have complete control over the company that they have invested in.

-- Foreign-owned UAE businesses will also have the authority to appoint any nationality as their Board of Directors.
+- Foreign-owned UAE businesses will also have the authority to appoint any nationality to their Board of Directors.

 - The number of small and mid-size enterprises (SMEs) in the UAE will show a massive upsurge in the coming years due to this law.